Dan Mousley

 In October and November 2021, Mousley played for Burgher Recreation Club in the 2021–22 Major Clubs Limited Over Tournament in Sri Lanka.
 On 24 November 2021, in the match against Nugegoda Sports and Welfare Club, Mousley scored his first century in List A cricket, with 105 runs.
+In 2023, Mousley was in the squads for MI Emirates in the International League T20 and for Team Abu Dhabi in the Abu Dhabi T10.
+Mousley is due to play for Peshawar Zalmi in the 2024 Pakistan Super League.